Chapter 5 Bayesian hierarchical models

 , withfactor(subj)

-Another source of confusion here is that hyperparameters is also used in the machine learning literature with a different meaning.↩︎
+Another potential source of confusion here is that hyperparameters is also used in the machine learning literature with a different meaning.↩︎

 One could in theory keep going deeper and deeper, defining hyper-hyperpriors etc., but the model would quickly become impossible to fit.↩︎